Brabham BT7 car-by-car histories

 Bonnier continued to race his ex-Jack Brabham F1-2-63 in 1965, after which it was sold to American Harry McIntosh for Formula A. The fate of that car remains unknown, but it should be noted that its chassis plate was used on a Brabham BT11A, chassis IC-5-64, which Jack Brabham raced in Australia in 1965, and that has caused confusion ever since.
 Meanwhile BRO retained F1-1-63 as a backup car, driven several times by Denny Hulme in 1965, and it was then sold to a hillclimber who never used it.
 It emerged again in 1977, when it had a Buick engine in the back, and was eventually restored for historic racing.

 The car recently restored by BMW with an Apfelbeck engine and said to be a BT7 is a bit of a mystery.
 It was originally acquired by BMW for engine testing in late 1965, so cannot be the car that went to Bonnier and then to the US, so if it is a BT7, it can only be F1-1-63.
 That would mean that the car now used in historic racing which has a solid history back to 1977, must have been misidentified.
-It seems more likely that BMW have a BT11, but investigations continue - or will when we get some time.
+Photographs of BMW's car testing in 1966 show radius rod mounts that are much closer together, as on the BT11, so it seems more likely that BMW's car is a BT11.
+However, investigations continue - or will when we get some time.

 Please contact Allen Brown (email@example.com) if you can add anything to our understanding of these cars.